-At West Melton Primary School, we recognise the importance of different languages and that learning a modern foreign language provides freedom from insularity and deepens understanding across nations.
+At Highfield Farm Primary School, we recognise the importance of different languages and that learning a modern foreign language provides freedom from insularity and deepens understanding across nations.
 A high-quality language education should build on and foster a child’s natural curiosity in their understanding of the world.
 Our teaching of modern foreign language should enable a child to understand and respond to speakers, both in speech and writing.
 There should also be a myriad of opportunities for them to write for different purposes so that they are able to communicate effectively.
 We understand that language teaching in KS2 opens doors and provides a foundation for learning further of languages later in life and to increase awareness of different countries and cultures.

 The 2014 National Curriculum highlights the following aims for all children by the end of KS2: